iridial/r314dash/README.md

 r314dash was inspired by Organizr, aiming to provide a faster, more lightweight, and Kubernetes-friendly alternative.

 ### TODO
   - doc:
     - screenshot images
     - deployment instructions
     - config options
   - app:
-        - actually working light/dark mode switch
+    - a better way to test stats display, without python script
+    - editable configmap: get current config + save new config in same configmap
+      - new view just to edit the config
+      - server side validation using the same parser of the config loader
+      - 2 edit modes: 1 to edit just the links, 1 to edit advanced stuff
     - more efficient stats polling from prometheus
+    - more stats to show services status
     - better icon management, like dashy
     - unit tests